AidaIssayeva/android-simple-app/README.md

 ### Contributing Steps:
 1. Head to [Issues](https://github.com/AidaIssayeva/android-simple-app/issues)
-2. Find an nassigned open issue
+2. Find an unassigned open issue
 3. Create a Pull Request for it.
 4. Link the issue to the Pull Request.